mconlon17/simple-vivo-book/Simple-VIVO.md

 ## Adding Scenarios

-Adding new scenarios requires a knowledge of the VIVO ontologies, as well as knowledge of the [[Pump Definition File|the-pump-definition-file]].
+Adding new scenarios requires a knowledge of the VIVO ontologies, as well as knowledge of the [Pump Definition File](The-Pump-Definition-File.md).
 Studying the provided scenarios and the descriptions provided in this wiki will get you started.
 You will find support on-line on the VIVO email lists and in the [VIVO Wiki](http://wiki.duraspace.org/display/VIVO).